Looking for the best place to buy park Orlando attraction tickets? I’ve taken a look at some of the top sites to see where you can find the best deal.

 So you’ve done all the hard work in booking your holiday to Florida.
 You have your hotel, flights and car sorted.
 Then you remember to book your park tickets, and this is where you fall out of your chair.

 The fact is, park tickets in Orlando are expensive.
 Disney may pretend that you’re getting a good deal with 14 days for the price of 7, but the truth is, you’re not.
-14 day tickets have always been a similar price to 7.
+14-day tickets have always been a similar price to 7.
 Plus, the longer you’re in the park, the more you’ll spend.

-The question is, where is the best place to buy park tickets for Florida?
+The question is, where is the best place to buy park tickets for Orlando?
 Search google and you will find ads for loads of companies, with most of them guaranteeing the cheapest price.
 But where should you go first?

 I took a look at several companies to see which offered the best prices.
 These prices are based on 2 adults and 2 children.